Old Corrugated Cardboard Recycling

 Before being placed in the storage containers, however, corrugated boxes should be opened and flattened.
 As well, harmful contaminants must be removed.
 This ensures better space utilization as well as that the material is clean and ready for recycling.
 Ensure that the container is accessible to haulers for pickup.

 To bale or not to bale is an important decision in OCC recycling.
 For small businesses that generate a comparatively small amount of OCC, bundling OCC manually, storing the loose OCC in a suitable container and having it collected by a hauler is ideal.
-On the other hand, businesses that generate a large amount of OCC should use large storage containers and compact or bale it using an industrial baler for the efficient transportation of OCC to recycling centers.
+On the other hand, businesses that generate a large amount of OCC should use large storage containers and then compact or bale it using an industrial baler for the efficient transportation of OCC to recycling centers.
 One newer technology is the use of shredding in combination with compaction or baling to increase the density of material for transport.

 Old Corrugated Cardboard Recycling Process